QuiltMC/quilt-meta/README.md

 ]
 ```

-## /v3/versions/game/intermediary
+## /v3/versions/game/hashed

-Lists all of the compatible game versions for intermediary
+Lists all of the compatible game versions for Hashed Mojmap

 ```json
 [